 Carson City Public Works - Transportation Division

 Carson City’s FY 2019-2023 Pavement Management Plan was approved at the April 11th meeting of the Regional Transportation Commission (RTC).
 Staff developed the Pavement Management Plan, which formalizes and establishes an efficient and effective strategy for preserving and maintaining the City’s 676 lane-miles of roadway.
 The Plan establishes five performance districts within the City and a five-year rotating schedule to streamline work efforts.
 The Plan provides a predictable use of roadway funding while maintaining flexibility for unplanned City projects and “match” for grant funding opportunities, as needed.
 With the RTC’s approval on April 11th, staff has begun implementation of the plan, starting with pavement inspections of roadways within Performance District 1.
-To review the plan, read the plan here.
+Please click here to review the plan.

 Carson City Public Works Transportation Division oversees the Regional Transportation Commisson (RTC), staffs the Carson Area Metropolitan Planning Organization (CAMPO), and operates Jump Around Carson (JAC), the city’s public transit system.